Sabine River Monitoring

 - In sediment samples, average concentrations of selected organic compounds and several trace metals tended to be higher in 2010 at Zones 2, upper Zone 3, and Zone 4 compared to Zone 1.

-- Nickel was detected at a higher concentration in sediment at Zone 3, downstream of the Eastman facility.
+- Nickel was detected at a higher concentration in sediment at Zone 3, downstream of the Eastman facility in 2010.
+However the 2013 sediment study found low levels of nickel at this site, indicating that the higher concentration of nickel recorded during the 2010 study was, most likely, an anomaly.

 - Trace metal concentrations in mussels collected in all four zones were low, with variable trends among zones.
 Concentrations of selected organic compounds tended to be higher in Zones 2-4.